 - Baked chicken, fish, or seafood (spray with non-stick cooking spray or add fat-free chicken broth while baking to make it more tender

 - Canned vegetables (such as green beans or carrots)

 - Clear soups (made with fat-free chicken or vegetable broth)

 Avoid spicy foods and things that can cause gastric irritation.
 These include:

 You should also avoid foods that are high in fat, such as:

-- Potato chips and other high fat snack foods
+- Potato chips, French fries, and other high fat snack foods

-Pancreatitis is strongly linked to alcohol consumption, and therefore alcohol should not be consumed during recovery.
-If you suffer from acute pancreatitis, speak with your doctor before resuming alcohol consumption, if you suffer from chronic pancreatitis your doctor may recommend avoiding alcohol entirely.
+Pancreatitis is strongly linked to alcohol consumption, so alcohol should not be consumed during recovery.
+If you suffer from acute pancreatitis, speak with your doctor before resuming alcohol consumption.
+If you suffer from chronic pancreatitis, your doctor may recommend avoiding alcohol entirely.